argoproj/argo-cd/docs/proposals/repo-server-multi-tenancy.md

 ### Non-Goals

 * There is no intention to replace CMP v2, but rather allow it to be leveraged in non-trusting multi-tenancy environments.
-* There are no intentions for architectural changes to the repository server itself, or the gRPC API for communication with
+* There are no intentions for architectural changes to the repository server itself, or the gRPC API for communication with the repository server

 ## Proposal